LegalComponents/IAuth/GitHubAnalytics/TransactiveDB.md

 Transactive DB functions as an automated and iterative system that can push queries to the person most appropriate for answering the query.
 It leverages transaction data to push queries to the asker's most relevant potential answerer.
 As I see it, this can be very useful as a function within the GitHub API - i.e. a system that pushes issue tickets to the most relevant answering party based on transaction data, AND analytics that our group plans to perform with GitHub and O*Net

-<a href=http://exascale.info/papers/TransactiveDB.pdf>TransactiveDB Paper<a/>

 # BLT Initial Analysis of Potential Fit of this Research Project

 **Intro**

-Overall, I think it's great to reach out to more potential partners and see what if any fit there may be.
-The worst that happens is probably just a little wasted time but even in that case we all learn more about other research and researchers which may be a good fit for future projects.
-Members of this collaboration team are invited to share questions, comments, etc on [Issue #4](https://github.com/HumanDynamics/LegalPhysics/issues/4).

 The process to establish when there is a good fit comes up a lot and I use a "Business, Legal and Technical" analysis to accomplish a quick sweep of the issues/options.
 Since Nader was able to get a meeting today on this topic with the researcher and there is apparently a dialog about a potential collaboration, I am using the opportunity to write down the approach.
 Eventually I want to reduce these and other factors to a form or wizard tool for use when doing "team formation" in my mass-scale MOOC and Personal Media Platform projects.
 For now, here is a quick and dirty example of the method and a rough initial demo of how it surfaces issues or options as seen from business, legal and technical vantage points: